jasonjmcghee/jasonjmcghee.github.com/_posts/2013-10-16-first-experience-with-chef.md

   root@local:# rm apache2-1.8.4.tar.gz
 {% endhighlight %}

-This is every single time you'd like to add a cookbook...
-Then you have to add "include\_recipe 'apache2'" to the default.rb in the recipes folder of your cookbook, then you have to add it to your cookbook's metadata.rb as a dependency! ugh.
+Then you have to add "include\_recipe 'apache2'" to the default.rb in the recipes folder of your cookbook, then you have to add it to your cookbook's metadata.rb as a dependency.
+This process has to be completed for the majority of new cookbooks...  ugh.
 So let's make it automatic with a simple ruby script (let's call it "getCookbook.rb").
 We can even make it a little flexible so if you need to include the community cookbook in your personal cookbook, it will add the necessary dependencies.

 {% highlight ruby %}